-Also known as The Archivist, the ISTJ personality type is one of the most abundant in the MBTI system (they make around 13% of the population).
+Also known as The Archivist, the ISTJ type is one of the most abundant in the 16 personalities system (they make around 13% of the population).
 The Archivist is also one of the most responsible, loyal, and hard-working personality types.

 They may come off as a bit too serious, since people with ISTJ personality traits like to take responsibility for their actions and give their all when working towards a goal.
 But that’s just how they are built.
 Behind their unwavering dedication and integrity, there is a unique set of preferences and cognitive functions that make them who they are.